Speaking out publicly against racism and injustice

 • Women’s Network

-We continue to use our Energy for Good.
-Communities, volunteer organizations and students benefited from $7.3 million in donations and nearly 93,000 volunteer hours given through Alliant Energy in 2019.
-Iowa and Wisconsin customers were supported with resources from the company, its foundation, employees and retirees.
-This included helping on projects and programs with over 1,000 community partners.
+Communities, volunteer organizations and students benefited from $8.7 million in donations and over 63,000 volunteer hours given through Alliant Energy in 2020.
+Helping our Iowa and Wisconsin customers in need was more important than ever as they faced unprecedented challenges in 2020.
+We supported our customers and communities through corporate giving, foundation dollars, and the time and energy donated by our employees and retirees.
+This included help on projects and programs with over 1,000 community partners.

 Celebrating employees who are living our values